LIN3S/PhpDDDStandard/README.md

 Capistrano using Symfony as web framework.

 To automatize the deployment process this project is using **Capistrano** with **capistrano-symfony** plugin.
-You can find the whole configuration within the `deploy` directory.
-Customize deploy tasks modifying the `deploy/deploy.rb` file.
+You can find the whole configuration within the `etc/deploy` directory.
+Customize deploy tasks modifying the `etc/deploy/deploy.rb` file.

 You should update the *php-ddd-standard* application name for your awesome project name and the repo url with your Git project url.

-Inside `deploy/stages` directory there are two files that can be considered as pre-production stage and production stage.
+Inside `etc/deploy/stages` directory there are two files that can be considered as pre-production stage and production stage.
 There is no logic, these files only contain few parameters that you should customize for your proper deployment.

 After all, and following the Capistrano [documentation][5] to configure the server, you can deploy executing:
 ```